 - Developing a possible market (business model generation)

-Course contents:
+Learning contents:

-Advanced Appropriate Technology (10-credits)
+Advanced Appropriate Technology

-These classes focus on product development and its deployment to target community.
+These classes focus on product development and its deployment to the target community.
 This subject serves as the application of everything that was learned in the course.
 Some of the topics covered in this subject are:

 - Project management